cgs-earth/OregonWaterDataPortal-ETL/userCode/xlsx/readme.md

-This directory represents all code related to ingesting a XLSX file into the Oregon WIS2Box deployment.
+This directory represents all code related to ingesting a XLSX file into the SensorThings FROST database deployment.